delxa/ec-react-swatchable/README.md

   a.
 This should include unit tests for the conversion functions themselves, and
   b.
 Integration tests for iterating a colour set including your new colour space
 6. Pull request time!
 Follow the standard process of code review and merging.
+7. [OPTIONAL] If you are using a private NPM repo, you can now publish the latest version.

 ## License